Leigh railway station: History

 The station was opened as "Leigh Halt" in 1911; was renamed "Lyghe Halt" in 1917; "Leigh Halt" again about 1960; and "Leigh" in 1969.
 (Leigh is pronounced /lai/ (lie)—identical with the name of Lye railway station in the West Midlands.).
 The station was destaffed in 1967.

 In 1993 the line was electrified and services started to run through to London rather than being an extension of the Reading to Tonbridge North Downs Line service.

 In 2007, a PERTIS machine was installed at the street entrance to the Tonbridge-bound platform (since replaced by a modern ticket machine).
 The station was until December 2008 operated by Southeastern before it transferred to Southern, whose green signage was installed before October 2008.

-Facilities and Connections
+Facilities

 Leigh station is unstaffed and facilities are limited.
 Tickets can be purchased from the self-service ticket machine at the station and there are passenger help points located on each platforms.
 There is also a basic shelter located on each platform.
 The station has step free access available to both platforms.

-The station is served Monday-Saturday by the Autocar route 210 which provides connections to Tonbridge and Chiddingstone Causeway.